 i.
 Administrative- The Administrative Division is responsible for all support activities for the Agency.
-It includes the Finance and Procurement Services, Information Technology, Human Resources, Communications, and Staff Services/Fleet Management.
-The Chief of Staff oversees these functions.
+It includes Finance and Procurement Services, Information Technology, Human Resources, Communications, and Staff Services.
+The Executive Director oversees these functions.

 The Financial Services Department manages the budget, accounting, and payroll functions of the Agency.
 This department is also responsible for financial reporting such as the Annual Financial Report and the Legislative Appropriations Request.